 There is a real problem with this Praline Cake.
 I have made it numerous times, sometimes I have buttermilk and sometimes I do not.
 Sometimes I have cream and sometimes I do not, sometimes I have nuts and sometimes I do not.
 Yet every single time it turns out AMAZING.
-So amazing that after I eat 3 slices in alarmingly rapid succession I find the urge to give it away and then am immediately overcome by remorse when I do.
+So amazing that first I eat 3 slices in alarmingly rapid succession.
+Then I am overcome by the desperate urge to give it away.
+And then?
+Remorse when I do.

 My consolation?
 That it can easily be made again.
 Oh and 35 minutes start to finish including bake time and a lovely slightly chewy caramel topping.

 The original recipe is from the Joy the Baker cookbook.
 You know how in my last post I had said that Flour is one of my top 3 recipe books, well Joy’s is another one of the top 3.
 If you have not checked out her blog yet then you absolutely should right here.
 I sometimes get the overwhelming urge to write her emails starting with a cheesy opener like “Dear Joy, you give me joy”.
 Luckily I have managed to contain the urge thus far and that despite the fact that she is the genius behind the Single Girl Melty Chocolate Cake.
 Go ahead, google it, you know you want to.